KyWarpx/Ark255/README.md

 2) It is disquised as a AHK process so no ban from major anti cheat.
 3) use alt account to be safe none the less.
 4) Compile the code yourself or use the auto setup.
+5) May create false positive with AV since it injects into Discord overlay.